In this quick guide, we explain in layman's terms what an SSL certificate is and more importantly, why your website should have one.

 It helps convert website visitors into leads

-If a website does not have an SSL installed, people who visit the site will be met with a message of “not secure”.
-Here’s what it looks like in 3 of the most popular web browsers:
+If a website does not have an SSL installed, people who visit the site will be met with a message of "not secure".
+This is what a non-secure website looks like in popular web browsers such as Google Chrome, Firefox, and Safari.

 To build trust with potential new customers and help push them to get in touch, it's important to have an SSL certificate installed.